openxpki/openxpki/doc/quickstart.md

 address of each endpoint is `http://yourhost/scep/<endpoint>`.

-The path equals to the file name in the [client.d/service/scep/]{.title-ref} directory, the default confiuration deploys [generic.yaml]{.title-ref} so you have to point your SCEP client to [http://yourhost/scep/generic]{.title-ref}.
+The path equals to the file name in the `client.d/service/scep/` irectory, the default confiuration deploys `generic.yaml` so you have to point your SCEP client to `http://yourhost/scep/generic`.
 Please note that any endpoint also requires an internal definiton inside the realm configuration, a verbose example can be found in the file `config.d/realm/democa/scep/generic.yaml`.